-The 2013-14 season will bring debuts with Michigan Opera Theater in Der Fliegende Holländer, the Pacific Symphony in Messiah, Opera Memphis in The Mikado, the Seattle Symphony in Carmina Burana, and Boston Baroque in Il Ritorno d’Ulisse in Patria.
+The 2013-14 season brought debuts with Michigan Opera Theater in Der Fliegende Holländer, the Pacific Symphony in Messiah, Opera Memphis in The Mikado, the Seattle Symphony in Carmina burana, and Boston Baroque in Il Ritorno d’Ulisse in Patria.

 The tenor trained in some of America’s most notable young artist programs.
 A resident artist with Florida Grand Opera from 2010 to 2012, he performed Prunier in La Rondine and Tybalt in Roméo et Juliette, and covered Don Ottavio in Don Giovanni.
 His Prunier was noted for a vocal delivery “so pure, that even in the softer passages he makes a very memorable impression,” and his Tybalt for a “hot-headed, on target performance” with “pure and solid tone.”
-As a 2009 and 2011 apprentice artist with Santa Fe Opera, Daniel covered Gualtiero in Griselda and Don Ottavio in Don Giovanni.
+As a 2009 and 2011 Apprentice Artist with Santa Fe Opera, Daniel covered Gualtiero in Griselda and Don Ottavio in Don Giovanni.
 In 2008, he joined the Bonfils-Stanton Artist Training Program of Central City Opera to cover Sam Polk in Susannah.
 His professional debut was as Don Curzio in The Marriage of Figaro with Chautauqua Opera, where he was a Studio Artist.

 Recent awards include Fifth place in the 2014 American Traditions Competition, Honorable Mention in the 2013 George London Foundation awards, and a 2012 Career Development Grant from the William Matheus Sullivan Foundation.
 Daniel has also been honored with awards from the Anna Sosenko Trust, the National Society of Arts and Letters, Central City Opera, the Orpheus National Vocal Competition, Chautauqua Opera, and the Dayton Opera Guild.

 Daniel is a native of Jackson, Mississippi.
 He and his wife, soprano Caitlin Shirley, reside in Chicago.